Johnny-Codes/autoplus/README.md

 }
 ```

-To create a customer, send a @POST request.
+To create a customer, send a POST request.

 Post request needs this data: